Mahdi89/GNN-on-CPU/README.md

 Apache Hadoop: This framework allows for distributed processing of large datasets using a MapReduce paradigm, which can be applied to compute PageRank.
 Apache Spark: Spark provides an efficient and fault-tolerant distributed computing framework.
 Its graph processing library, GraphX, can be used for PageRank computation.

+### Graph benchmarks

+When selecting a benchmark dataset, consider the size, density, structure, and properties of the graph, as they can impact the performance and behavior of your PageRank algorithm.
+It's also valuable to use a combination of synthetic and real-world datasets to gain insights into the algorithm's performance in different scenarios.

+* Graph500: Graph500 is a benchmark that measures the performance of graph algorithms on large-scale, irregular graph problems.
+It provides a scalable synthetic graph generator that can produce graphs with billions of edges.
+* Stanford Large Network Dataset Collection (SNAP): SNAP provides a collection of real-world network datasets, including social networks, web graphs, collaboration networks, and more.
+These datasets capture the characteristics of various complex networks and can be used to evaluate the performance of PageRank algorithm on different types of graphs.
+* The SuiteSparse Matrix Collection: While primarily focused on sparse matrices, the SuiteSparse Matrix Collection also includes graph datasets.
+It contains a diverse set of graphs, including social networks, web graphs, and biological networks.
+These datasets can be used to evaluate the performance of PageRank algorithm on different graph structures.
+* LDBC Social Network Benchmark: The Linked Data Benchmark Council (LDBC) provides a set of benchmarks specifically designed for evaluating graph database systems.
+The LDBC Social Network Benchmark includes a synthetic social network graph generator and a set of queries, including PageRank, to evaluate the performance of graph algorithms on social network graphs.
+* Web Data Commons Graph Benchmark: The Web Data Commons project offers a graph benchmark derived from the Common Crawl web corpus.
+It provides a large-scale web graph dataset that can be used to evaluate the performance of PageRank algorithms on web graphs.